joomyjoo/HospitalSimulationProject/README.md

 For training or testing the AI model (or for sample data), you may refer to the Kaggle Diabetic Retinopathy Detection dataset:
 [https://www.kaggle.com/c/diabetic-retinopathy-detection/data](https://www.kaggle.com/c/diabetic-retinopathy-detection/data)

 Or other datasets as listed in this github repo:
 [https://github.com/openmedlab/Awesome-Medical-Dataset?tab=readme-ov-file#retina](https://github.com/openmedlab/Awesome-Medical-Dataset?tab=readme-ov-file#retina)

+A sample dicom file is located at ./sampledcmdata/

 ## 2. Project Objectives